worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 5. Celery, a Python task queuing system.
 We'll use this to send regular emails to users.
 6. Redis, a data store and message broker used by Celery to track tasks.
 7. Python's Redis library.
-8. Python's Requests library, which we'll use to interact with an external API to send email.
+8. Python's Requests library, which we'll use to interact with an external API to send emails.
 9. Python's Feedparser library, which we'll used to parse news feeds.
-10. Pyhton's dateutil library, which we'll use to parse timestamps in news feeds.
+10. Python's dateutil library, which we'll use to parse timestamps in news feeds.

 To install these dependencies, we just have to add them to `replit.nix`.
-Make sure your repl is configured to show configuration files, open `replit.nix`, and edit it to resemble the following:
+Open `replit.nix`, and edit it to resemble the following:

 ```nix
 { pkgs }: {